Rank and hail taxi fares order

 Taxi Licence Category and WAT Licence Fee Determinations

-Under the Point to Point Transport (Taxi and Hire Vehicles) Act 2016, Transport for NSW is to determine the categories of taxi licences that may be issued by the Point to Point Transport Commissioner, and also to determine the licence fee for a wheelchair accessible taxi licence.
+Under the Point to Point Transport (Taxi and Hire Vehicles) Act 2016, Transport for NSW determines the categories of taxi licences that may be issued by the Point to Point Transport Commissioner, and also determines the licence fee for a wheelchair accessible taxi licence.

 Two determinations were made on 9 November 2017: